 If you need to take a stress leave, your job is protected, and you are afforded the following rights.

-The Right to Reinstatement
+1. Right to Reinstatement

-The Right to be Free From Penalty
+2. Right To Be Free From Penalty

 Your employer cannot penalize you in any way if you:

-Combining Sick/Stress Leave with Other Legally-Required Leaves
+4. Right To Combine Sick/Stress Leave With Other Leaves

 • Bereavement Leave